 - If you do not own a version of QuickBooks, retrieving company information from QuickBooks is still possible with the use of the CS QuickBooks Data Utility.
-For more information on the CS QuickBooks Data Utility, refer to CS QuickBooks Data Utility (for use with Accounting CS or Creating Solutions Accounting).
+For more information on the CS QuickBooks Data Utility, refer to Using the CS QuickBooks Data Utility.

 - If you will be importing payroll data, the QuickBooks company must have an active QuickBooks payroll subscription.
 To verify whether a payroll subscription is active, open the company in QuickBooks and choose Payroll Center from the Employees menu.
 Your payroll subscription status will be displayed in the upper-right corner of the dialog that opens - in green if active or in red if inactive.